nathanbraun/nathanbraun-com/content/bayesian-fantasy-football.md

 recently, I'm not I understood the math and techniques behind what I was doing that well, but I willed it into existence, and it worked OK.

-Even now, I don't think anyone else is projecting performance distributions (except [Fantasy Math](https://fantasymath.com), and they definitely weren't in 2013, so in many ways it was a trailblazer.
+Even now, I don't think anyone else is projecting performance distributions so in many ways it was a trailblazer.

 ## Assumptions and Issues
 The model basically assumed players had some fixed, hidden (but approximated